The Rape of Proserpina

 Rape of Proserpina (Ratto di Proserpina) is a large sculptural group of marble in the Baroque style, created by Italian artist Gian Lorenzo Bernini and performed between 1621 and 1622.
-Bernini was only twenty three years old when created this artwork.
-It depicts the abduction of Proserpina, where Proserpina is captured and taken to the underworld by the god Pluto.
+Bernini was only twenty-three years old when he made this artwork.
+It depicts the Abduction of Proserpina, where Proserpina is captured and taken to the underworld by the god Pluto.

 According to this myth, Ceres is so sad when Proserpine is in the underworld that she takes her gifts from the world and winter comes.
 In the spring, when Proserpina reunites with her mother, Ceres makes things grow again

 The characters of the sculpture have easily readable emotions and expressive faces.
 Proserpine struggles to avoid Pluto’s excessive erotic fury, while Pluto’s body is powerful and muscular.
 In addition, its masculinity is emphasized by its thick beard and wild hair.

 Bernini said that the marble in his hands became plastic-like wax, so all his plans were successful.
 Looking at the sculpture, you understand that the author was right.
 Proserpine is depicted as a miniature compared to Pluto.
 But if you look closely, everything has specific proportions, and you can feel the details’ proportionality.

 Bernini portrayed the hands of Pluto as beautiful and strong, where he very carefully holds his beloved in them.
 The hero’s body is fashioned perfectly: every fold, muscle, everything is like in the picture.

 The facial expression of Pluto shows the feeling of power and a little surprise.
 However, the god smiles.
 At the same time, Proserpine is not inferior to him in strength and beauty.
 The curls on the sculptures’ hair and beard are masterfully executed.